chinmaybandapalli/chinmaybandapalli.github.io/_pages/projects.md

 ----
 Here are some the skills I would say I gained from this project:
 - PCB Design (rules, shortcuts, tricks, etc.)
-- KiCAD softwre use
+- KiCAD software use
 - Circuit Design
 - Debugging and Troubleshooting Circuits
 - Schematic Documentation

 In summary, I learned the very basics of PCB design along with using GitHub to do version control and documentation.

-Final Thoughts
+Final Thoughts and Future Plans
 ----
 This project certainly is worth my time and effort as I am learning an industry skill of PCB design.
 Although at times frustrating, I was able to overcome obstacles posed by design errors and make solid progress.
 This was likely not the best design project to learn the fundamentals of PCB design, but I felt I was able to learn from my mistakes much more effectively than if I did a more simple project.

-I can definitely say I am at least an amateur at KiCAD and I am looking forward to potentially applying these skills to my Marine Robotics Club.
+The main technical thing I got out of this project was that a schematic is living document because anything could change at anytime.
+I also learned the value of doing extensive research and the importance of patience, especially when designing boards with small, sensitive components.
+I did not know how much effort went into designing PCBs until I had to redo my design several times to get everything to fit together.
+Despite all the shortcomings and frustrations, I love what this project has taught me and has definitely gotten me more invested in circuit technology and semiconductors.
+I am looking forward to potentially applying these skills to my Marine Robotics Club as well.
 This is still ongoing and there still a lot to learn, so I can not wait to make more progress on this keyboard.

 Since I have a lot left to go, here is a list of future goals I have for this project:
 - Optimize routing and trace width calculations
 - Change to a 4-layer PCB to simply routing
 - Change the MCU from a RP2040 to a STM32 based chip
-- Bring the MCU loop system much closer to the USB 2.0 receptable
+- Bring the MCU loop system much closer to the USB 2.0 receptacle
 - Adjust the positioning of each diode for the switches
 - Mounting holes positioning
 - Silkscreen design